hariyaki/Word-Furigana-Macro/FuriganaMaker.txt

     ' 2) Ensure doc is recognized as Japanese doc.Content.LanguageIDFarEast = wdJapanese

-    ' 3) Call our private sub to scan backwards for Kanji BackwardLoop doc
+    ' 3) Call our loop to scan backwards for Kanji BackwardLoop doc
 End Sub

 '---------------------------------------------------------------------------------
-' PRIVATE SUB: Scans doc from end to start, finds consecutive Kanji runs, ' then applies the Phonetic Guide dialog to each run via hacky SendKeys.
+' BackwardLoop: Scans doc from end to start, finds consecutive Kanji runs, ' then applies the Phonetic Guide dialog to each run via hacky SendKeys.
 '
 ' Marked Private, so it won't appear in the macro list.